Yaanum Theeyavan

 Yaanum Theeyavan (lit.
-'I am bad, too') is a 2017 Indian Tamil action crime thriller film written and directed by debut director Prashanth G. Sekar.
-The film is based on a number of true events collectively.
-Prashanth G. Sekar is a former assistant director of director Hari in Singam II and director Vignesh Shivan in the film Podaa Podi.
-The casting of the movie includes newcomer Ashwin Jerome along with Varsha Bollamma and Raju Sundaram in primary roles.
-The cinematography of the movie is done by Shreyaas Krishna, who also did it for Jil Jung Juk.
-The music is composed by Achu Rajamani.
-The film was released on 30 June 2017.
+'I am bad, too') is a 2017 Indian Tamil action romantic action thriller film written and directed by Prashanth G. Sekar in his directorial debut.
+The film features newcomer Ashwin Jerome along with Varsha Bollamma and Raju Sundaram in the lead roles.
+The music was composed by Achu Rajamani with cinematography by Shreyaas Krishna and editing by Prasanna GK.
+The film released on 30 June 2017.

+This movie claims to collectively represent a number of true events, put together under one shell with imaginative screenplay and characters.

 Plot

-This movie claims to represent a number of true events that have actually happened.
-Put together under one shell with imaginative screenplay and characters, and the story revolves around three primary characters: Michael (Ashwin Jerome), Soumya (Varsha Bollamma), and Pasupathy (Raju Sundaram).
-The plot forms around how these three characters meet and what happens after their meeting.
+The story revolves around three people: Michael (Ashwin Jerome), Soumya (Varsha Bollamma), and Pasupathy (Raju Sundaram).
+The plot forms around how the three characters meet and what happens after their meeting.